-The purpose of this paper is to facilitate ACAP Advisory Committee discussions on how ACAP Parties can progress strategic engagement with Regional Fisheries Management Organisations (RFMOs).
-The paper suggests goals that ACAP may wish to adopt to guide RFMO engagement, and identifies ways in which ACAP Parties may consider contributing to, and engaging with RFMOs.
-In addition, it presents background to RFMOs, including their current work on seabird bycatch (Appendix 1).
+The purpose of this paper is to facilitate ACAP working group and Advisory Committee discussions on how ACAP Parties can progress strategic engagement with Regional Fisheries Management Organisations (RFMOs).
+The paper suggests goals that ACAP may wish to adopt to guide RFMO engagement.
+In addition, it presents background to RFMOs, summarises their current work on seabird bycatch, and identifies ways in which ACAP Parties may consider contributing to, and engaging with RFMOs.
 Throughout this paper, RFMOs are referred to in a variety of ways.
 However, it is well recognised that RFMOs are bodies made up by States and that these States are individually the decision-makers, as well as those responsible for implementing decisions.
 Similarly, decisions in ACAP are made and implemented by Parties.
 Finally, it is well recognised that some RFMOs include both States' exclusive economic zones as well as high seas areas.
 Lessons, messages, and resources relating to reducing seabird bycatch can sometimes be relevant, and applied, to areas under both national and international forms of governance.